rwieruch/blog_robinwieruch_content/complete-firebase-authentication-react-tutorial.md

 Next, run your application on the command line again.
 It should work again and be accessible in the browser for you.
 Make yourself familiar with it if you haven't used create-react-app before.

-Before implementing the authentication in React, it would be great to have a couple of pages (e.g. sign up page, sign in page) to split up the application on multiple URLs (routes).
+Before implementing the authentication in React, it would be great to have a couple of pages (e.g. sign up page, sign in page) to split up the application into multiple URLs (routes).
 Therefore, let's implement the routing with React Router first before diving into Firebase and the authentication afterward.

 {{% chapter_header "React Router and Routes" "react-router-setup" %}}

 The following application should have multiple routes for the authentication mechanism but also for the application domain itself.
-Therefore, you can create a file to consolidate all the routes of your application in well defined constants.
+Therefore, you can create a file to consolidate all the routes of your application in well-defined constants.
 Keep it in a constants folder to add more of those files eventually.

 From *src/* folder: